Please be sure to read all rules thoroughly before applying to Blerdcon Exhibitions.

 - Military ID.

-To exhibit at BlerdCon, you must agree to the rules and terms in writing.
+To exhibit at BlerdCon, you must agree to the rules and terms during the application process and in writing.
 A contract for all exhibitors must be signed at check-in.
+Application/acceptance of a BlerDCon vendor or artist space also includes acceptance of all BerDCon policies, terms, conditions, and codes of conduct.

 Display (Artist Tables Only)

-- 75% shall be defined as 3/4 the tables visual display area.
+- 75% shall be defined as 3/4 of the tables visual display area.

 - When displaying fan art, artists must respect the source’s trademarks.
-This includes but is not limited to avoiding things such as use of logos in their display, signage referring to the artwork by its series or signage referring to a character’s name.
+This includes but is not limited to avoiding things such as the use of logos in their display, signage referring to the artwork by its series, or signage referring to a character’s name.

 - Celebrity likenesses are considered to be fan art